unparalleled-js/docs-1/connectors/zendesk/create-custom-object-record-action.md

     <tr>
       <td>New record values</td>
       <td>
         Provide data for each column of the record to be created.
-The input fields are configured as <b>required</b> and <b>optional</b> according to how you setup your custom object type.
+The input fields are <b>required</b> and <b>optional</b> according to how you configured the custom object type.
       </td>
     </tr>
   </tbody>
 </table>

-#### Output fields
+### Output fields

 The output of this trigger contains the full set of columns from the selected custom object type.
-All default and custom columns are supported.

 <table class="unchanged rich-diff-level-one">
   <thead>